Anaphory/blog/IKnowIKnowNothing.md

 features of the languages in the sample.
 The three components are a contribution from universal tendencies in language (eg. due to biases in cognitive processes), contributions from the linguistic area a language may be part of, and an inherited component shared by all the languages of a family.
+In addition to these three contributions, sbayes infers the weight with which they influence our observations.

 Let us look at the order of Subject, Verb and Object as one example for a feature.
 In reality, some of our features are very specific, so they are not